 Horse allergy treatment

 The only treatment that can strengthen your horse’s immune system so that it no longer reacts to environmental allergens is immunotherapy (also called allergen-specific immunotherapy).
 Immunotherapy treatment is tailored for your horse specifically, and aims to stop the allergy symptoms from affecting its overall health, comfort and quality of life.
-There is only one licensed immunotherapy in Europe – Artuvetrin® Therapy.
-It is the product of choice for horses in accordance with European medicines regulations (Directive 2004/28/EC).
 It is also doping-free which is important for sports horses.

-One of the big advantages of Artuvetrin® Therapy is that it only requires one injection per month.
+One of the big advantages of immunotherapy is that it only requires one injection per month.
 The goal is to make your horse’s immune system less sensitive (or totally insensitive) to the allergens, so that the allergic reaction and symptoms decrease or disappear.

 Before starting this treatment, it is important that your horse is comfortable, and its symptoms are under control.
 If that is not the case, short-term symptomatic medication can help, and your vet will advise you about the best options.

 The volume of the first dose is 0.2 ml, and the volume is gradually increased over longer intervals to a maximum of 1.0 ml.
 If this treatment schedule is too fast for your horse, your vet can advise you on how to adjust it.

 When the maintenance dose of 1 ml is reached (after 13 weeks), injections should be continued at monthly intervals.
 This interval can also be adjusted, depending on the time period that provides the best symptom control.
 To work out if any adjustment is required, you can use the Immunotherapy Treatment Diary, in which you can keep track of the doses given, note the symptoms and add comments.